kapoko/klopvaart-site/README.md

 # klopvaart-site

-Wordpress website for Klopvaart, a cohousing association
+Wordpress website for Klopvaart, a cohousing association.

 ## Requirements

 - Node v23 or higher
 - Docker

 ## Development

 Copy `.env.example` to `.env` and fill in the variables.
-Run `composer install`.
+Run `composer install` and `npm install`.

-Run:
+To start development:

 ```
 docker compose up